The Deer and the Cauldron: Plot

-Throughout the story, Wei Xiaobao exhibits devout loyalty to both the Kangxi Emperor and the anti-Qing Tiandihui.
+Throughout the story, Wei exhibits devout loyalty to both the Kangxi Emperor and the Tiandihui.
 He saves the lives of the emperor and the empress dowager on several occasions.
-On the other hand, he helps the anti-Qing elements and undermines the Qing forces' attempts to destroy the Tiandihui.
-Navigating power plays, Wei Xiaobao accumulates immense wealth and high titles from various parties, including the Manchu court's "Duke of Deer Cauldron" (or "Duke of Mount Deer", which is used as an alternative English title for the novel).
-On top of his achievements, he also encounters seven attractive women on separate occasions, eventually marrying all of them.
+On the other hand, he helps the Tiandihui by undermining attempts by Qing imperial forces to destroy the Tiandihui.
+Navigating power plays, Wei accumulates immense wealth and receives titles of nobility from the emperor, including "Duke of Deer Cauldron" (or "Duke of Mount Deer", which is used as an alternative English title for the novel).
+On top of his achievements, he encounters seven attractive women on separate occasions, eventually marrying all of them and having three children.

-Wei Xiaobao's conflicting loyalties ultimately reach a disastrous conclusion.
+Wei's conflicting loyalties ultimately reach a disastrous conclusion.
 The Kangxi Emperor discovers his affiliation with the Tiandihui, forcing him to choose to either remain loyal to the Qing Empire or become an enemy of the state.
-Wei Xiaobao faces a dilemma: If he chooses to follow the emperor's orders, he will have to betray his friends in the Tiandihui and help the emperor destroy them; if he refuses, he faces the possibility of death and the extermination of his family.
+Wei faces a dilemma: If he chooses to follow the emperor's orders, he will have to betray his friends in the Tiandihui and help the emperor destroy them; if he refuses, he faces the possibility of death and the extermination of his family.
 Although he ultimately chooses to go into exile, the emperor still regards him as a close friend and loyal subject so he pardons him and allows him to return to the palace.

-Towards the end of the novel, the Kangxi Emperor tries to force Wei Xiaobao to help him eliminate the Tiandihui again.
-On the other hand, Wei Xiaobao faces an even bigger problem with the Tiandihui.
-As Chen Jinnan had died recently, the Tiandihui's members look up to Wei Xiaobao and want him to be their new leader.
+Towards the end of the novel, the emperor tries to force Wei to help him eliminate the Tiandihui again.
+On the other hand, Wei faces an even bigger problem with the Tiandihui.
+As Chen Jinnan had died recently, the Tiandihui members look up to Wei and want him to be their new leader.

-Wei Xiaobao ponders the issue, realises that he will never be able to reconcile between the two opposing sides, and feels that his divided friendships and split loyalties are tearing him apart.
-He decides to leave and lead a reclusive life, and brings along his family and immense wealth with him.
+Wei ponders the issue, realises that he will never be able to reconcile between the two opposing sides, and feels that his divided friendships and split loyalties are tearing him apart.
+He decides to leave and take his family and immense wealth along with him to lead a reclusive life.
 He is never seen again.
-It is said that when the Kangxi Emperor went on six inspection tours to the Jiangnan region throughout his reign, his true purpose was to search for Wei Xiaobao.
+It is said that when the Kangxi Emperor went on six inspection tours to the Jiangnan region throughout his reign, his true purpose was to search for Wei.